About the West Virginia Cancer Registry

 Use of West Virginia Cancer Registry Data

 The West Virginia Cancer Registry is committed to the use of cancer incidence data as a critical component of cancer control and publishes an annual report on cancer incidence in West Virginia to be used by state, community-based, regional, and national cancer control groups.
 WVCR also provides de-identified summary data (rates and distributions of stage at diagnosis) for use by the American Cancer Society and provides de-identified data to the Centers for Disease Control and Prevention for the publication United States Cancer Statistics (US Cancer Statistics Working Group, 2005) and to the North American Association of Central Cancer Registries for the publication Cancer in North America (North American Association of Central Cancer Registries, 2006).
 Bona fide researchers may obtain access to de-identified case level data under strict controls including approval by the relevant institutional review board and the West Virginia Cancer Advisory Committee.
-For information on how to apply for de-identified case data, please contact the WVCR Director at (304) 356-4953.
+For information on how to apply for de-identified case data, please contact the WVCR Epidemiologist at (304) 356-4953.